LordDemonos/Quarm.Guide/README.md

 Make sure Sound=TRUE is listed in your `eqclient.ini`.
 Zeal uses the EverQuest sound engine to inject code into the game, thus the sound must be enabled for Zeal to function.
 You will still have access to various sound options in game by pressing ALT + O and adjusting the sliders for Sound Realism, Music Volume, and Sound Volume.

 #### Prerequisite 2.
 (Required) Excluding your TAKP Installation
-Excluding your TAKP installation from being scanned by your antivirus software can help reduce load times, zoning times, and eliminate stuttering when opening your bags.
-This is highly recommended.
+Excluding your TAKP installation from being scanned by your antivirus software can also help reduce load times, zoning times, and eliminate stuttering when opening your bags.
+This is highly recommended and is a prerequisite for downloading Zeal, as explained below.

 Link: [Set Windows Defender Exclusion on Windows 10](https://wiki.takp.info/index.php/Set_Windows_Defender_Exclusion_on_Windows_10)